German-built ESA space probe Hera is ready to take a closer look at near-Earth asteroids

 NASA began the project with the DART (Double Asteroid Redirection Test) space probe.
 The chosen target was the Didymos and Dimorphos binary asteroid system, where the much smaller Dimorphos (around 150 metres in diameter) orbits the larger Didymos (around 800 metres in diameter).
 The aim was to influence the time that it takes for the asteroids to orbit each other.
 To do this, DART collided with Dimorphos at a controlled speed of over six kilometres per second (22,500 kilometres per hour) on 26 September 2022.
 Measurements with telescopes were able to determine that the orbital period had been shortened by 33 minutes from the original 11 hours 55 minutes, surpassing the 10-minute reduction predicted by prior modelling.

 Hera will now be sent to the binary asteroid system to investigate exactly how the orbital period and shape of the asteroid has changed.
-The probe is equipped with 12 measuring instruments for this purpose, the most important of which are the two Asteroid Framing Cameras (AFCs).
-Manufactured in Jena in Germany, the AFCs feature built-in redundancy and will play an essential role in the spacecraft’s navigation by determining its position in the asteroid system.
+The probe is equipped with 12 measuring instruments for this purpose.
+Among the most important ones are the two Asteroid Framing Cameras (AFC), two redundant monochromatic cameras built in Jena, which will be used to determine the position of the space probe in the asteroid system.
+They are essential for the navigation of the spacecraft and will also contribute to further exploration of the asteroids.

 Digital terrain model of the asteroid